 - Leaders & Exceptional Athletes Program (LEAP) is an in-school Cross-Training course for exceptional student-athletes.
 This course is intended to provide students with the opportunity to develop transferable skills such as speed, agility, coordination, endurance, power, and flexibility that will serve to enhance their sport specific training and performance.

 - The term: “Exceptional” is used rather than “Elite” because the program is designed to expose athletes to the quality and quantity of fundamental training needed to reach their full potential.

-- Applicants must be working towards a provincial championship or higher with a coach outside of school (e.g. Rep sports teams such as travel OBA, OVFL, etc.).
+- Applicants must be working towards a provincial championship or higher with a coach outside of school (e.g. Rep sports teams such as travel OBA, OPFL, etc.).

 - Applicants must have a 70% average across all areas of study as determined by their most recent report card.

 - Students cannot have “N’s” in the learning skills category of the report card.

 - No—some of our athletes are funded by these sports bodies, but the majority of students are working toward provincial or national championships independently.

 - You must Register to be a student at St. Benedict for the upcoming school year to be eligible.

 - Grade 8 students from our feeder schools will receive detailed information on this process.